A text editor with syntax highlighting. https://github.com/klange/bim

 Bim is intended as the included text editor in ToaruOS, a hobby operating system built from scratch.

-Bim aims to be lightweight and featureful with no external dependencies, providing a modern editing experience in a single fully-encapsulated binary.
+Bim aims to be lightweight and featureful with no external dependencies, providing a modern editing experience in a lightweight, extensible package.

 git diffstatus in-line, along with unsaved changes.